Loulouka Baby Formula Review and Analysis

 To gather insights into whether Loulouka meets stringent US nutritional recommendations by the US Department of Agriculture (USDA), Food and Drug Administration (FDA), and American Academy of Pediatrics (AAP), we gathered insights from a dietician nutritionist with expertise in infant feeding.
 In addition to offering us guidance, he also directed us to the USDA's published recommendations (see References).

-Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these requirements, and they are only relevant for 0-6 months.
-Because the Loulouka formulas met the FDA minimum requirements, we compared them to the more general USDA daily intake recommendations.
+Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these published standards, and they are only relevant for 0-6 months.
+Because the Loulouka formulas appear to meet the FDA minimum requirements (according to our review), we compared them to the more general USDA daily intake recommendations.

 The USDA does not publish recommended daily allowances (RDAs) for infants between 0-6 months.
 Instead, they publish information about Adequate Intakes (AI), which are used when there is not enough evidence to make a formal RDA.
 The AI is set at a level assumed to provide nutritional adequacy.

 Here are the USDA's AIs (per day) for infants aged 0-6 months, and 6-12 months.
 Units are grams (g), milligrams (mg), micrograms (μg).